A College Student's Guide to Durham

 Spend an hour solving puzzles and unlocking clues at Bull City Escape, an escape game within walking distance of Duke’s East Campus.

 Relax and recharge at Happymess Art Studio, where you can enjoy open studio time, an adult art class, or rent out the studio for a party.

 How to get there…

 In addition to transportation services like Uber and Lyft, you can rent a Zipcar.
 The car-sharing service has two locations in Durham and is available by the hour or day.
-Durham also has the Bull City Connector, a fare-free bus that runs from Duke to the Golden Belt District.
-Additionally, two electric scooter companies (Bird and Lime) are vying for you to scoot from one end of the city to the other, and the downtown area is extremely walkable.
+Additionally, scooter companies are vying for you to scoot from one end of the city to the other, and the downtown area is extremely walkable.